 What is a no foreign transaction fee credit card?

 A no foreign transaction fee credit card is one that doesn’t charge a fee on purchases you make in other currencies.
-Using a no foreign transaction fee credit card when you’re traveling can save you hundreds of dollars in additional fees over the lifetime of the credit card.
+Using a no-foreign-transaction-fee credit card when you’re traveling can save you hundreds of dollars in additional fees over the lifetime of the credit card.

-No foreign transaction fee credit cards might come with other perks like rewards or introductory rates on balance transfers or purchases.
+No-foreign-transaction-fee credit cards might come with other perks like rewards or introductory rates on balance transfers or purchases.
 These perks make the card more beneficial for using even when you’re not traveling out of the country.

-How to choose a no foreign transaction fee credit card
+How to choose a no-foreign-transaction-fee credit card

 - Promotional rates.
-Some no foreign transaction fee credit cards offer 0% introductory promotional interest rates on balance transfers or purchases or both.
+Some cards without foreign transaction fees offer 0% introductory promotional interest rates on balance transfers, on purchases or on both.
 You’ll pay no interest during the promotional period as long as you make your payments on time.With a low promotional rate, you can use your credit card to book a trip and make purchases while you’re traveling at no interest and with no foreign transaction fee.
 Consider also the length of the promotional rate and the interest rate after the promotion ends.

 - Rewards.
-No foreign transaction fee credit cards commonly pay rewards that you can use toward future travel.
+Cards with no foreign transaction fees commonly pay rewards that you can use toward future travel.
 With a credit card that pays rewards, pay close attention to the rewards you earn for each dollar you spend.Look for a credit card that pays the most rewards on the categories where you typically spend the most money.
 Be sure also that the rewards you earn are rewards you can use.

-- Sign up bonus.
+- Signup bonus.
 Many rewards credit cards offer a sign up bonus, which is a lump sum of rewards that you can earn by spending a certain amount of money within the first few months of having the credit card.
-Compare sign-up bonuses based on the amount of the bonus you can earn and the amount you have to spend to earn the bonus.
+Compare signup bonuses based on the amount of the bonus you can earn and the amount you have to spend to earn the bonus.
 Keep in mind that your spending habits and credit limit will influence your ability to meet the spending requirement.

 - Security features.
 Many credit cards now feature safer EMV chip technology, which makes it more difficult to copy or duplicate the credit card.
 Fortunately, many foreign countries already accept EMV chip credit cards.
 Look for a no foreign transaction fee credit card with EMV chip technology for safer transactions when you’re traveling abroad.